 2. Folding Knife

-Some people know folding knives by pocket knives.
+Some people know folding knives as pocket knives.
 Generally, they have blades that are 3 inches or shorter.
 Therefore, it’s incredibly convenient to carry them around.
 You won’t need any sheath or protection.
 So safety is another advantage of folding knives.
 Overall, they make the perfect EDC knife.

 However, it can collect dust and dirt, further damaging the knife.
 Plus, you might have a hard time cleaning them.
 In addition, since there are moving parts, it breaks easily.
 You have to make sure you are not putting too much pressure on the knife when using it.
 So it’s not very ideal for cutting tough material like wood and stuff.